MeshALTIL/meshaltil_webapp/src/assets/markdown/basic_settings.md

 Please note that this will DISABLE your node's Bluetooth connectivity!
 If for any reason you can't connect to your node via Wifi after enabling this option, you will have to use a serial connection (via USB) to reconfigure it.

 It is recommended to disable 'UDP Config' if you have 2 or more nodes connected to ther same network, users have found it to be unreliable.

----

-# Display

-This is where you can configure your node's display, if it has one.

-#### Notes

-If you do not use the display constantly, setting 'Screen on for' / 'Screen timeout' to a shorter interval can optimize battery life and the preserve the display itself.

----

-# Telemetry

-This is where you can configure your node's telemetry transmissions.

-#### Notes

-If your node has a battery, we suggest enabling telemetry and setting the transmission interval to around 900 seconds.
-This will allow you (and others on the mesh) to see your node's battery level from afar.